What Is a B2B Buying Journey Map?

 | Implementation Planning | Preparing for rollout | Technical teams, project managers | Implementation discussions, timeline requests |

 Enterprise deals add complexity through additional approval layers and extended evaluation periods.
-A departmental purchase might compress these stages into 30 to 60 days with 3 to 4 stakeholders.
-An enterprise platform implementation typically pulls in 8 to 12 stakeholders across 12 to 18 months, with multiple evaluation cycles and budget approval gates along the way.
+A departmental purchase might compress these stages into 30 to 60 days with 3 to 4 stakeholders, while an enterprise platform implementation typically pulls in 8 to 12 stakeholders across 12 to 18 months, cycling through multiple evaluation rounds and budget approval gates before a decision lands.

 What Do Gartner and Forrester Get Right and Miss?